Introduction to Early Education and Family Studies

 Course Activities and Design

 Activities may include:book and online readings, class discussions, guest speakers, observation portfolio, group activities and presentations.

 Course Content (Themes, Concepts, Issues and Skills)

-- The changing world of early childhood education.
+- The changing professional world of Early Childhood Education (ECE)

-- Development and education of children with special needs.
+- Equity and inclusion for children with special needs

 - Developmentally Appropriate Practices (DAP) curriculum models

 - Models of curriculum in early childhood education